viscosho/counter/README.md

 - I don't think its necessary to use css in js because bootstrap components are already styled.
 - Using Redux + React Redux for complex states.
 - Using Axios for the api.
+- I did a custom hook to detect if the app is visualized on iOS or Android and do something.